 • We like mysteries and thrillers best – the crime/mystery/thriller genre is the most widely read and takes top spot as our favourite reading category.
 We also love an autobiography, biography or memoir.
 (Source)

 * I’m biased toward the ABS survey results over the Australian Arts Council for a few reasons.
 The first is that the ABS data is part of a larger Time Use Survey (How Australians Use Their Time, 2006, cat. no. 4153.0), so this removes a few biases in how people would answer questions (i.e. ask people specifically about how awesome books are, you’re going to talk up your reading more).
 It is also the larger survey covering 3,900 households.
-The methodology was also more likely to produce better data, since respondents were filling in a daily dairy and being interviewed.
+The methodology was also more likely to produce better data since respondents were filling in a daily diary and being interviewed.
 The Arts Council methodology wasn’t bad, but the survey was developed by interest groups, so the questions were presuming some things.

 I recently reblogged an article from The Conversation about how awesome the Harry Potter books are, but how snobby (some?) literary people are about them.
 The vitriol and chastisement of the Harry Potter books reminds me of a time when I too was not on the Potter bandwagon.
 Oh how wrong I was.